 Welcome to this course on Exercise Prescription for the Prevention and Treatment of Disease.
 In this short video, Prof. Cuisle Forde talks about the key learning objectives of this course, and what’s in store for you over the next two weeks.

 This week Cuisle and Aine will be guiding you through exercise prescription for the prevention of disease.
 This will include defining physical activity, exploring perceptions of exercise prescription, examining the body’s response to physical exercise, looking at the evidence behind exercise prescription, and detailing physical activity guidelines.
 Read more about their roles, and why they value exercise as a treatment tool:

-Through an interest in technology and innovative teaching methods, I developed Trinity College’s Online Postgraduate Certificate in Clinical Exercise.
+Through an interest in technology and innovative teaching methods, I helped develop Trinity College’s Online Postgraduate Certificate and Diploma in Clinical Exercise.
 My research is primarily in the area of exercise and physical activity levels in paediatric and clinical populations, including those with chronic communicable diseases.